chrisvanfossen/chrisvanfossen.github.com/_posts/2014/2014-05-12-inspiration-for-underdogs.md

 title:  Inspiration for Underdogs
 ---

-Something got me thinking recently about the little guys, the Davids, and the underdogs.
-In April, you read about Vic Gundotra, head of Google+, announcing his departure from Google.
-Then you heard the news that Google is ending forced G+ integration.
-Cue sigh of relief from Internetizens.
-One bit of the story that wouldn't leave me was the number of cuts in division resources.
-The 1000-1200 employees working on Google+ are being moved to other divisions.
-1200 employees.

-I'm getting to the inspiration part, I promise.

-I have read the stories about the Herculean task assigned to the engineering teams for the project known as "Emerald Sea."
-Creating such a technically challenging, socially based product in under 100 days is astonishing, even with the ~30 teams working on the project and the millions spent.

-Thinking about Google playing the catch-up game with a thousand employees, I wonder, "What could I do with a few hundred engineers working under my direction?"
+A simple question got me thinking recently about the little guys, the Davids, and the underdogs.
+The prompt: "What would I develop if I had a few hundred engineers working under my direction?"
 Or really, what *couldn't* I do?

 But a small startup won't have hundreds of engineers.
 It won't have millions (probably) to spend on products that aren't within its core competency.